logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/jdbc.md

     To be able to use the connector, you need to upload the driver JAR file to the [Jupyter configuration](../../../projects/jupyter/spark_notebook.md) or [Job configuration](../../../projects/jobs/pyspark_job.md) in `Addtional Jars`.
 For MySQL connections the default JDBC driver is already included in Hopsworks so this step can be skipped.

-!!! info
-    Passwords are encrypted as [Secret](../../../projects/secrets/create_secret.md) and stored in the database for additional security.

 ## Next Steps

 Move on to the [usage guide for storage connectors](../usage.md) to see how you can use your newly created JDBC connector.